harpin-ai/toolkit-examples/docker/README.md

    ```

    The toolkit also supports accessing input files in s3 by specifying the s3 URI (e.g. s3://<bucket_name>/<key>).
-If credentials are needed to access files in s3, the following environments are supported and should be set prior to starting the harpin AI toolkit containers.
+If credentials are needed to access files in s3, the following environment variables are supported and should be set prior to starting the harpin AI toolkit containers.

       - **AWS_ACCESS_KEY_ID**
       - **AWS_SECRET_ACCESS_KEY**